Ashwatthama’s Vengeance – Episode 1

 Ashwatthama does not sleep.

 Kripa watches him closely.
 He recognizes the signs: the restless pacing, the fixed gaze, the hand that refuses to release its grip on the sword.
-He has seen this before — the moment when restraint stops arguing.

 “This night will not mend what has been broken,” Kripa says quietly.
 “It will only add to it.”